-We propose an attack named MemJam by exploiting false dependency of memory read-after-write, and demonstrate key recovery against two different cryptographic implementations which are secure against cache attacks with experimental results on both regular and SGX environments.
+We propose an attack named MemJam by exploiting false dependency of memory read-after-write, and demonstrate key recovery against three different cryptographic implementations which are secure against cache attacks with experimental results on both regular and SGX environments.
 In summary:

-- False Dependency Attack: A side-channel attack on the false dependency of memory read-after-write.
-We show how to dramatically slow down the victim's accesses to specific memory blocks, and how this read latency can be exploited to recover low address bits of the victim's memory accesses. - Attack on protected AES and SM4: Attacks utilizing the intra cache level information on AES and SM4 implementations protected against cache attacks.
-The implementations are chosen from Intel Integrated Performance Primitives (Intel IPP), which is optimized for both security and speed. - Attack on SGX Enclave: The first intra cache level attack against SGX Enclaves supported by key recovery results on the constant-time AES implementation.
-The aforementioned constant-time implementation of AES is part of the SGX SDK source code. - Protection Bypass: Bypasses of remarkable protections such as proposals based on constant-time techniques [13, 49], static and runtime analysis [37, 60] and cache architecture [17, 38, 42, 55].
+- False dependency attack A side-channel attack on the false dependency of memory read-after-write.
+We show how to dramatically slow down the victim's accesses to specific memory blocks, and how this read latency can be exploited to recover low address bits of the victim's memory accesses. - Attack on all block ciphers in IPP The attacks utilize intra cache level information on constant-time implementations of Triple DES, AES and SM4, chosen from Intel integrated performance primitives (Intel IPP), which is optimized for both security and speed and a default choice to be used in SGX enclaves. - Attack on SGX enclave The first intra cache level attack against SGX Enclaves supported by key recovery results on the constant-time AES implementation.
+The aforementioned constant-time implementation of AES is part of the SGX SDK source code. - Countermeasures Discussion of software-level and hardware-level countermeasures against MemJam including various constant-time implementation techniques.
+Bypasses of remarkable protections such as proposals based on constant-time techniques [16,67], static and runtime analysis [46,78] and new cache architecture [21,47,51,73].